ianmackenzie/elm-geometry/README.md

         }
 ```

-A large range of geometric operations are supported - a few examples:
+A large range of geometric operations are supported:

 ```elm
 -- Arithmetic